patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 redshift_serverless_subnet_3_cidr = "10.0.3.0/24"
 ```

-Then you good to go with `terraform apply`.
+Then, you good to go with `terraform apply`.

 In Addition, configuring Redshift Serverless is quite complex, so I will not go into detail, but you can check the code in [main.tf](./terraform/main.tf).
 Basically we need to create the following:
 - Data "aws_availability_zones" to get the availability zone.